MicrosoftDocs/customer-insights/ci-docs/audience-insights/connect-service-principal.md

 It can take up to 15 minutes to propagate the changes.

-## Enter the Azure resource ID or the Azure subscription details in the storage account attachment to audience insights
+## Enter the Azure resource ID or the Azure subscription details in the storage account attachment to Customer Insights

-You can attach a Data Lake Storage account in audience insights to [store output data](manage-environments.md) or [use it as a data source](/dynamics365/customer-insights/audience-insights/connect-dataverse-managed-lake).
+You can attach a Data Lake Storage account in Customer Insights to [store output data](manage-environments.md) or [use it as a data source](/dynamics365/customer-insights/audience-insights/connect-dataverse-managed-lake).
 This option lets you choose between a resource-based or a subscription-based approach.
 Depending on the approach you choose, follow the procedure in one of the following sections.

 ### Resource-based storage account connection